-Search engines take various ranking factors into account when ranking websites and on-page SEO is one of the main factors.
+Search engines take various ranking factors into account when ranking websites, and on-page SEO is one of the main factors.
 The content on a page is an essential factor as it dictates what the content is, what it’s relevant to, and if the content is high quality.
-As such, creating valuable and useful content that is relevant to your business is a must, as it not only benefits your search engine optimisation, but it can also benefit your readers.
+As such, creating valuable and useful content that is relevant to your business is a must, as it not only benefits your search engine optimization, but it can also benefit your readers.
+The content on your website is so important to help SEO.
+However, if you find that your website still isn’t ranking very high, you might want to consider getting in touch with a digital marketing agency like Octiv Digital to improve your off-page SEO too.
+That could also help to improve search rankings, bringing in more customers and website traffic.
+That’s something to keep in mind, but if you’re planning on improving the content of your website, keep reading.

-The landing pages are the main parts of the website which your users will visit, so it’s important that you are visible on search for those pages.
+The landing pages are the main parts of the website which your users will visit, so it’s important that you are visible on the search for those pages.
+This is true regardless of which search engine you are hoping to target.

 Here are 5 tips to help you boost the on-page SEO of your landing pages: